ThomasLeMontagner/satellite-ml-pipeline/README.md

 Two execution modes are supported:

 - **Batch inference** for large-scale, scheduled processing
-- **Online inference** via a stateless REST API for low-latency requests
+- **Online inference** via a stateless REST API for low-latency requests so that each request contains all the information needed to process it

 ---